Fiber vs. Wireless Internet (5G): Which is Best in 2022?

 Fiber vs. wireless Internet connectivity doesn't have the same Hatfields and McCoys adversarial relationship as iOS vs. Droid, PC vs. Mac, or FiOS vs. Xfinity.
 This is true even with big telecom’s push toward 5G wireless as the savior for all your business communications.

 You may already have a bias towards fiber and wireless Internet and honestly, many are not even in a location where they have such a choice to make.
 In fact, it's even possible to argue that they coexist quite nicely when set up to complement each other in a Business Continuity, Disaster Recovery configuration.

 But, what happens when you have to choose between the two?
-If they were in a head-to-head match up, which would be the better choice for your business?
+If they were in a head-to-head match-up of fiber vs. wireless internet, which would be the better choice for your business?

 We'll share an objective look at the pros and cons of each and help you weigh them accordingly for your unique requirements.

 Fiber vs. Wireless Internet: A Direct Comparison

 Availability in Washington D.C. area and Northern Virginia

 ✔ - stays consistent regardless of distance from

 X - needs a direct line of sight, obstacles can cause disruption

 ✔ - much harder to infiltrate, easier to spot breaches